ide3a/traffic-monitoring-hackathon-ws23/README.md

-# traffic-monitoring-hackathon-ws23
+# Traffic Monitoring Hackathon WS2023
-Warehouse of the traffic monitoring hackathon at Smart Cities School WS2023
+Repository of Traffic Monitoring Hackathon at Smart Cities School WS2023

 ### Step 1
-go to notebook.ipynb
+Go to notebook.ipynb

 ### Step 2
 Run the simulation from the terminal